-Life would be much easier if we could find those few truly great businesses that can be held for decades, earning stellar returns and freeing us from thinking about selling.
-If we could find companies that would perform in the ways Johnson & Johnson
+Life would be much easier if we could find those few truly great businesses that can be held for decades, earning stellar returns, and freeing us from thinking about selling.
+If we could find companies that would perform in the ways ExxonMobil

-While such great investments are truly rare, that does not mean there aren't plenty of opportunities that offer excellent returns over many years.
+While such great investments are truly rare, that doesn't mean there aren't plenty of opportunities that offer excellent returns over a multiyear horizon.
 While it's up to you to find investments you understand, you must realize that what you do after you make the investment is just as important as when you make the investment.

 The market serves you, not vice versa

-To say that the market is volatile now is an understatement.
-Earlier this year, the S&P 500 was down as much as 25% after an almost-40% drop in 2008.
-Since March, though, stocks have risen 50%.
+To say that the current market environment is volatile is an understatement.
+In early 2009, the S&P 500 was down as much as 25% after an almost-40% drop in 2008.
+Since last March, though, stocks have risen almost 70%.
 Do you really think that over such a short period of time, the actual value (not stock price) of most American businesses moved that dramatically?